 Medicaid & Children’s Health Insurance Program (CHIP)

-As of March 2020, about 210,000 Nebraska residents were enrolled in Medicaid and 35,000 were enrolled in the Children’s Health Insurance Program.19 Together, they represent nearly 13% of the state’s population, a figure that hasn’t changed much since Obamacare was introduced in 2013.20
+As of April 2021, about 285,000 Nebraska residents were enrolled in Medicaid and 35,000 were enrolled in the Children’s Health Insurance Program.19 Together, they represent nearly 17% of the state’s population.

 Nebraska provides Medicaid services through Heritage Health.
 Its members can choose from three statewide health plans: Nebraska Total Care, WellCare of Nebraska and UnitedHealthcare Community Plan of Nebraska.21